Texas Moped Laws (in 2022)

 I Was Hit By A Car While On My Moped

-If you are involved in a moped accident in Texas, you may be able to pursue compensation from negligent or unsafe driver.
+If you are involved in a moped accident in Texas, the step you preform after the accidents are important to secure compensation from negligent or unsafe driver.
 First, while at the scene, you need to determine the motorists identity by contacting local police and also asking for the driver's insurance card and drivers license.
 Take a picture of both documents so that an attorney can later assist you by filing a claim with the other party's auto insurance company.
 You may be entitled to compensation for property damage, personal injuries, medical expenses, lost wages, and other damages available under Texas Law.

 If an insurance company denies your claim unfairly, you may need to hire an accident attorney in Denver.
 A frequent reason for settlement denial is the comparative fault defense.
 The insurance company asserts that you were more than half at fault for the collision, effectively barring you from recovery.
 A Houston personal injury attorney could assist you in defending your rights and pursuing justice after a serious moped accident in Texas.